-On October 17, 2018 Canada made history by becoming the world’s largest economy to legalize recreational cannabis.
-The country already had a strong cannabis industry before this, with medical cannabis companies already operating in Canada for many years prior to recreational legalization.
+On October 17, 2018 Canada made history by becoming the world’s largest economy to legalise recreational cannabis.
+The country already had a strong cannabis industry before this, with medical cannabis companies already operating in Canada for many years prior to recreational legalisation.

 In fact, of the top ten biggest cannabis companies in Canada, only half are based in the country.
 US companies are taking advantage of the world’s biggest legal cannabis market, with MedMen Enterprises, Green Thumb Industries, and Trulieve Cannabis Corp amongst some of the biggest trading cannabis companies in Canada.